getml/getml.com/src/docs/user_guide/concepts/getml_suite/index.md

 The Engine keeps a log about what it is currently doing.

-The easiest way to view the log is to click the '<> Log' tab in the sidebar of the [getML Monitor][Monitor].
+The easiest way to view the log is to click the '<> Log' tab in the sidebar of the [getML Monitor][monitor].
 The Engine will also output its log to the command line when it is started using the command-line interface.

 [](){#getml-suite-python-api}
 ## Python API